coqui-ai/STT/CONTRIBUTING.rst

 .. code-block:: bash

-   pip install pylint cardboardlint cardboardlinter --refspec master
+   pip install pylint cardboardlint cardboardlinter --refspec main

-This will compare the code against master and run the linter on all the changes.
+This will compare the code against the main branch and run the linter on all the changes.
 We plan to introduce more linter checks (e.g. for C++) in the future.
 To run it automatically as a git pre-commit hook, do the following:

 .. code-block:: bash